Overview, Signs and Symptoms of an Obstruction

 - As such, congenital nasolacrimal duct obstruction does not differentiate between race and sex.
 It is typically seen in newborns.

-- The initially condition that could occur is amniotocoele.
+- The originally condition that may possibly occur is amniotocoele.
 Here, there is distension of the tear producing gland i.e. the lacrimal gland.
 Amniotic fluid enters the lacrimal sac and gets trapped within it.
-This can lead to in swelling of the lacrimal sac.
+This can result in swelling of the lacrimal sac.
 Treating this can be done through inserting a small probe through the nasolacrimal duct.

 - A special test known as the dye disappearance test is useful in determining whether there is any obstruction.
 In adds to, tests to ascertain whether the patient has glaucoma need to be conducted.